soniatavarez/soniatavarez/README.md

 # 👋 Hi, I’m @soniatavarez

-## Below is the summary of the repository I worked on for my MBA.
-The repository is private but can be made public upon request.
+## Below is a summary of the repository I developed during my MBA program.
+Although the repository is currently private, I can make it public upon request.

 ### Data Warehousing and Analytics: nyc_affordable_housing